alliander-opensource/rcdt_robotics/docs/content/panther.md

 ros2 launch rcdt_panther panther.launch.py nav2:=True
 ```

 Now you should be able to place a *2D Goal Pose* in Rviz, somewhere on the map.
 The robot should plan, visualize and drive a route to this goal pose.
+If you have a prebuilt map and run without SLAM, **AMCL (Adaptive Monte Carlo Localization)** is used to localize the robot on the known map.

 :::{note}
 Don't forget to reset the E-STOP when the Panther should drive: